cergina/SecureDataCollector/README.md

 ###### Released on 09.05.2021; Works with SQL version 23

 This is a repository of team-project 14 (SONET).
-It's aim is to preserve SW and HW related code.
+Its aim is to preserve SW and HW related code.

 ##### Therefore I list my full HW relevant information, because it can be very important for you as well.